 - School Management Information System (SIMS) maintained by Walsall Local Authority

-• School Management Information System (SIMS) maintained by Walsall Local Authority This is a Management information System used by maintained in the UK.
-It provides teachers, senior leaders and support staff with the tools to effectively manage daily school life http://www.capita-sims.co.uk/privacy-statement
+- School Management Information System (SIMS) maintained by Walsall Local Authority.
+This is a Management information System used by schools.
+It provides teachers, senior leaders and support staff with the tools to effectively manage daily school life. http://www.capita-sims.co.uk/privacy-statement

 - Walsall Grid for Learning (WGfL) is a centralised portal and IT provision for the Walsall region enabling access to the latest appropriate technology for schools across Walsall http://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwji6rWkyJbbAhXPERQKHfn2CzoQFggnMAA&url=http%3A%2F%2Furlm.co.uk%2Fwww.walsallgfl.org.uk&usg=AOvVaw2FZTFUQrMVt8x7ugKgc_mv

 - LA ICT helps WGfL deliver the technology and connectivity to Alumwell Nursery School and to many other schools across Walsall http://la-ict.com/privacy/

 - School Pupil Tracker is the complete assessment education software package supporting entry, analysis and sharing of pupil progress and attainment data through the Early Years-http://www.spto.co.uk/schoolpupiltracker/documents/privacy_policy.pdf